NCAR/python-tutorial/_sources/tutorials/beginner.rst.txt

    ..

-   To indicate a function in python you type def for define, the name of your function, and then in parenthesis the input arguments of that function, followed by a colon.
-On the next lines tab-indented is the code of your function, and your return value.
+   To indicate a function in python you type :python:`def` for define, the name of your function, and then in parenthesis the input arguments of that function, followed by a colon.
+The preceding lines,the code of your function, are all tab-indented.
+   If necessary specify your return value.

    .. seealso::